ARM-software/MDK-Middleware/Examples/Network/FTP_Server/README.md

 # FTP Server Example

-This program is an example of an **FTP server**.
+This MDK-Middleware example project implements a **FTP server**.
 It allows you to manage files on your SD card from your PC using an FTP client.

 For detailed description see [FTP Server Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/Network/FTP_Server_Example.html).